atsushieno/aap-core/README.md

 On the other hand it is designed so that cross-audio-plugin frameworks can support it.
 It would be possible to write backend and generator support for [JUCE](http://juce.com/) or [iPlug2](https://iplug2.github.io/).

 Extensibility is provided like what LV2 does.
 VST3-specifics, or AAX-specifics, can be represented as long as it can be represented through raw pointer of any type (`void*`) i.e. cast to any context you'd like to have.
+Those extensions can be used only with supported hosts.

 Technically it is not very different from LV2, but you don't have to spend time on learning RDF and Turtle to find how to create plugin description.
 Audio developers should spend their time on implementing or porting high quality audio processors.
 One single metadata query can achieve metadata generation.

-## How AAP Works
+## How AAPs work

 AAP (Plugin) developers can ship their apps via Google Play (or any other app market).
 From app packagers perspective and users perspective, it can be distributed like a MIDI device service (but without Java dependency in audio processing).

 AAP developers implement AndroidAudioPluginService which provides metadata on the audio plugins that it contains.
 It provides developer details, port details, and feature requirement details.
 (The plugins and their ports can be dynamically changed, so the query should come up with certain timestamp that is used as a threshold to determine if a plugin needs updated information since last query.)

 It is very similar to what [AudioRoute](https://audioroute.ntrack.com/developer-guide.php) hosted apps do.
-(We are rather native oriented to consider performance somewhat more seriously.)
+(We are rather native oriented for performance reason, somewhat more seriously.)

 Here is a brief workflow items for a plugin from the beginning, through processing audio and control (MIDI) inputs, to the end: